IDMNYU/DM-GY6063A-Creative-Coding/README.md

 # DM 6063A Creative Coding

-**Fall 2015**
+**Spring 2016**

 Instructor Kevin Siwoff

-Thurs 6:30-9:20p; MAGNET 2MTC 817
+Mon 6:30-9:20p; MAGNET 2MTC 817

 To contact Instructor: KSiwoff@nyu.edu

-Office hours: GA office hours are held 1pm-3pm every Friday in MAGNET rm824.
-Professor office hours by appointment.
+Office hours: Professor office hours by appointment.

 # IDM Program Objectives

 Students will:

-* Develop   **conceptual thinking skills** to generate ideas and content in order to solve problems or create   opportunities.
+* Develop   **conceptual thinking skills** to generate ideas and content in order to solve problems or create opportunities in art and design.

 * Develop   **technical skills** to realize their ideas.